 About the performers

 Bryony Aitchison is a poet and PhD student specialising in modernist poetry based in York, UK.
-She grew up on the South Coast of Cornwall, amongst the sea-battered cliffs that have inspired her poetry’s focus on the natural world.
+She grew up on the South Coast of Cornwall, among the sea-battered cliffs that have inspired her poetry’s focus on the natural world.
 Bryony’s visually energetic compositions aim to explore the effect of natural and man-made environments on the body, as well as the impact of human agency on the environment.

 Nay Assassa moved to York from Cairo for her undergraduate degree in English Literature, and quickly found herself not only in two minds but in a way in two bodies.
 The ways in which she moved around these two starkly different cities had seemed to her a sort of symbol for how different her life was in each.
 So it is this movement of shuttling back and forth, drifting in and out of these differing lifestyles that has come to inform her writing.
 In ‘Persian Rugs’ memory comes in to play, the comfort of being able to reimagine and reanimate movement as you experience change.